Frequently Asked Questions

 How does the Standard interface with existing Net Zero Carbon Standards for the UK Built Environment, such as the NHS NZ Standard, and the Scottish Net Zero Public Sector Buildings Standard?

-It is likely that following the publication of the Standard, other voluntary schemes, such as the RIBA 2030 Climate Challenge will be updated to align with the UK NZCBS target trajectories.
+Now that the Standard has been published, its predecessors (other voluntary schemes, such as the RIBA 2030 Climate Challenge) are intended to be updated to align with the Standard's requirements.

 How does the Standard interface with the Science-Based Targets Initiative (SBTi) buildings target-setting tool?